CSC207-2022F-UofT/course-project-academi-buddy-stutter/README.md

 on each individual's course schedule.

 The user navigates through the program's UI, by the end, the program returns other students for the user to connect with.
 The user will be presented with other profiles to access.
-The exact steps and frames will be discussed later on.
+The exact features and frames will be discussed later on.

 ## Program Operation Steps